Date First Published: July 22, 2014

 It is also important that a clinician (doctor or nurse) is designated as the primary or main care provider and given the responsibility for coordinating care.
 Care providers must ensure that when a handover is necessary, (e.g. at the start of shifts or takeover of care by a different person) adequate information is exchanged.
 Besides sequential continuity, another important aspect is ensuring that treatment provided by diverse care-providers follow a common objective and plan without duplication or conflict.

-- make available data for clinical audit and research.
+- make available data for clinical audit, quality assurance, managerial decision support, epidemiology and research.

 Administrative procedures and communications also must be carried out efficiently and effectively to ensure patient satisfaction.
 These procedures include: